Dell (DELL)

 Revenue trends explain a company’s historical growth, but the long-term change in earnings per share (EPS) points to the profitability of that growth – for example, a company could inflate its sales through excessive spending on advertising and promotions.

-Dell’s EPS grew at a weak 2.9% compounded annual growth rate over the last five years.
-On the bright side, this performance was better than its 1.4% annualized revenue growth and tells us the company became more profitable on a per-share basis as it expanded.
+Dell’s EPS grew at a remarkable 11.3% compounded annual growth rate over the last five years, higher than its 3.8% annualized revenue growth.
+This tells us the company became more profitable on a per-share basis as it expanded.

 Dell Trailing 12-Month EPS (Non-GAAP)

-We can take a deeper look into Dell’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Dell’s operating margin was flat this quarter but expanded by 2 percentage points over the last five years.
-On top of that, its share count shrank by 6.8%.
+Diving into the nuances of Dell’s earnings can give us a better understanding of its performance.
+As we mentioned earlier, Dell’s operating margin was flat this quarter but expanded by 2.3 percentage points over the last five years.
+On top of that, its share count shrank by 34.2%.
 These are positive signs for shareholders because improving profitability and share buybacks turbocharge EPS growth relative to revenue growth.
 Dell Diluted Shares Outstanding

 8. Cash Is King